telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-changes.md

 title: Changes
 page_title: Changes
 description: Describes what changes were made when the control was released with its official version
-position: 100
+position: 2
 slug: datetime-picker-changes
 ---

+# DateTime Picker from Beta to Official

+The following article describes the changes made in the DateTimePicker in its official version.

-# API changes
+## API changes

 The following table contains the names of the properties which were changed in the official version of the control.